EDITGENE CO., LTD

 Not all genes are suitable for knockout.
 Some gene knockouts may result in cell death or severe dysfunction, particularly for essential genes.
 In such cases, conditional knockouts or gene knockdowns (e.g., RNAi) may be used instead.

+What is the difference between a single-plasmid system and a dual-plasmid system for library vectors?
 A single-plasmid system can achieve gene editing with one transfection, making construction relatively simple, but the larger plasmid size can lead to lower infection efficiency.
 In a dual-plasmid system, two vectors are used, each carrying either the Cas9 or sgRNA expression cassette.
 A stable Cas9 cell line is first constructed, and then the sgRNA library is transfected into this cell line.
 This approach has several advantages:

 1.Increased Editing Efficiency: The independent and stable expression of Cas9 protein and sgRNA on different vectors enhances editing efficiency.